 CSU has pushed me to my limits and challenged me academically.
 I am thankful for the lifelong friendships I have made here and for the professors who continued to work with me until I completely understood the material being taught.
 Besides being an engineer, I enjoy hiking at Horsetooth (or anywhere in Colorado because it’s beautiful no matter where you go), skiing, playing IM sports, or just hanging out with friends.
 CSU has a place for everyone and I am so lucky to have found my place here!

-Please feel free to email me if you have questions about:
+If you have any questions please feel free to email me!
+Email me if you have questions about:

 - Computer Engineering